videojs/videojs-contrib-ads/README.md

 ## Developing an Integration

-Once you call `player.ads()` to initialize the plugin, it provides six interaction points (four events and two methods) which you can use in your integration.
+First you call `player.ads()` to initialize the plugin.
+Afterwards, the flow of interaction between your ad integration and contrib-ads looks like this:

-Here are the events that communicate information to your integration from the ads plugin:

- * `contentupdate` (EVENT) — Fires when a new content video has been assigned to the player, so your integration can update its ad inventory. _NOTE: This will NOT fire while your ad integration is playing a linear Ad._
- * `readyforpreroll` (EVENT) — Fires when a content video is about to play for the first time, so your integration can indicate that it wants to play a preroll.

-Note: A `contentplayback` event is sent but should not be used as it is being removed.
-The `playing` event has the same meaning and is far more reliable.

-And here are the interaction points you use to send information to the ads plugin:
+* Player triggers `play` (EVENT) -- This media event is triggered when there is a request to play your player. videojs-contrib-ads responds by preventing content playback and showing a loading spinner.

-* `adsready` (EVENT) — Trigger this event after to signal that your integration is ready to play ads.
+* Integration triggers `adsready` (EVENT) -- Your integration should trigger this event on the player to indicate that it is initialized.
+This can happen before or after the `play` event.
-* `adplaying` (EVENT) - Trigger this event when an ads starts playing.
-If your integration triggers `playing` event when an ad begins, it will automatically be redispatched as `adplaying`.
-* `adscanceled` (EVENT) — Trigger this event after starting up the player or setting a new video to skip ads entirely.
-This event is optional; if you always plan on displaying ads, you don't need to worry about triggering it.
-* `adserror` (EVENT) - Trigger this event to indicate that an error in the ad integration has ocurred and any ad states should abort so that content can resume.
-* `nopreroll` (EVENT) - Trigger this event to indicate that there will be no preroll ad.
-Otherwise, the player will wait until a timeout occurs before playing content.
-This event is optional, but can improve user experience.
+* Contrib Ads triggers `readyforpreroll` (EVENT) -- This event is fired after both `play` and `adsready` have ocurred.
+This signals that the integration may begin an ad break by calling `startLinearAdMode`.
+* Integration calls `player.ads.startLinearAdMode()` (METHOD) -- This begins an ad break.
+During this time, your integration plays ads. videojs-contrib-ads does not handle actual ad playback.
+* Integration triggers `ads-ad-started` (EVENT) - Trigger this when each individual ad begins.
+This removes the loading spinner, which otherwise stays up during the ad break.
+It's possible for an ad break to end without an ad starting, in which case the spinner stays up the whole time.
+* Integration calls `player.ads.endLinearAdMode()` (METHOD) -- This ends an ad break.
+As a result, content will play.
+* Content plays.
+* To play a Midroll ad, start and end an ad break with `player.ads.startLinearAdMode()` and `player.ads.endLinearAdMode()` at any time during content playback.
+* Contrib Ads triggers `contentended` (EVENT) -- This event means that it's time to play a postroll ad.
+* To play a Postroll ad, start and end an ad break with `player.ads.startLinearAdMode()` and `player.ads.endLinearAdMode()`.
+* Contrib Ads triggers `ended` (EVENT) -- This standard media event happens when all ads and content have completed.
+After this, no additional ads are expected, even if the user seeks backwards.

+This is the basic flow for a simple use case, but there are other things the integration can do:

+* `skipLinearAdMode` (METHOD) -- At a time when `startLinearAdMode` is expected, calling `skipLinearAdMode` will immediately resume content playback instead.
+* `nopreroll` (EVENT) -- You can trigger this event even before `readyforpreroll` to indicate that no preroll will play.
+The ad plugin will not check for prerolls and will instead begin content playback after the `play` event (or immediately, if playback was already requested).
-* `nopostroll` (EVENT) - Trigger this event to indicate that there will be no postroll ad.
-Otherwise, contrib-ads will trigger an adtimeout event after content ends if there is no postroll.
+* `nopostroll` (EVENT) -- Similar to `nopreroll`, you can trigger this event even before `contentended` to indicate that no postroll will play.
+The ad plugin will not wait for a postroll to play and will instead immediately trigger the `ended` event.
-* `ads-ad-started` (EVENT) - Trigger this when each individual ad begins.
+* `adserror` (EVENT) -- This event skips prerolls when seen before a preroll ad break.
+It skips postrolls if called after contentended and before a postroll ad break.
+It ends linear ad mode if seen during an ad break.
 * `contentresumed` (EVENT) - If your integration does not result in a "playing" event when resuming content after an ad, send this event to signal that content can resume.
 This was added to support stitched ads and is not normally necessary.
-* `ads.startLinearAdMode()` (METHOD) — Call this method to signal that your integration is about to play a linear ad.
-This method triggers `adstart` to be emitted by the player.
-* `ads.endLinearAdMode()` (METHOD) — Call this method to signal that your integration is finished playing linear ads, ready for content video to resume.
-This method triggers `adend` to be emitted by the player.
-* `ads.skipLinearAdMode()` (METHOD) — Call this method to signal that your integration has received an ad response but is not going to play a linear ad.
-This method triggers `adskip` to be emitted by the player.
-* `ads.stitchedAds()` (METHOD) — Get or set the `stitchedAds` setting.
-* `ads.videoElementRecycled()` (METHOD) - Returns true if ad playback is taking place in the content element.

-In addition, video.js provides a number of events and APIs that might be useful to you.
-For example, the `ended` event signals that the content video has played to completion.
+There are some other useful events that videojs-contrib-ads may trigger:

+ * `contentchanged` (EVENT) -- Fires when a new content video has been loaded in the player (specifically, at the same time as the `loadstart` media event for the new source).
+This means the ad workflow has restarted from the beginning.
+Your integration will need to trigger `adsready` again, for example.
+Note that when changing sources, the playback state of the player is retained: if the previous source was playing, the new source will also be playing and the ad workflow will not wait for a new `play` event.

+Deprecated events:

+* `contentupdate` (EVENT) -- Replaced by `contentchanged`, which is more reliable.
+* `adscanceled` (EVENT) -- Intended to cancel all ads, it was never fully implemented.
+Instead, use `nopreroll` and `nopostroll`.

 ### Public Methods

-These are methods that can be called at runtime to inspect the ad plugin's state.
+These are methods on `player.ads` that can be called at runtime to inspect the ad plugin's state.
 You do not need to implement them yourself.

 #### isInAdMode()

-Returns true if player is in ad mode.
+Returns true if the player is in ad mode.

 ##### Ad mode definition: